theawesomecoder61/Blacksmith/README.md

 ## Functionality
 - The main features are viewing and extraction of:
   - .forge files
-  - 3D models (conversion to: .dae, .obj)
+  - 3D models (conversion to: .obj)
   - textures (conversion to: .bmp, .dds, .png, .tga)
   - sounds (conversion to .ogg)
 - Also:
   - extraction of sounds and soundbanks from .pck files
   - creation of filelists from .forge files
-  - extract all entries from .forge files
+  - extraction of all entries from .forge files

 ## First Time Setup
 1. Download the latest version from below.